adeckmyn/maps/README.md

 - Many islands remain nameless.
 - The naming convention is largely maintained, but some choices are different.
 The changes mean that e.g. /region="France"/ now covers only metropolitan France, whithout (most of) the overseas departments and territories
 - Some inconsistencies in the naming procedure remain.
 For instance, while most countries are named by their full name, "UK" and "USA" are shortened in the same way as in the old data base.
 For UK, this even required a hack in the mapping code to avoid adding Ukrain to the map.
 - I'd like to find a way to get Antarctica show up a bit nicer, but whithout adding imaginary points that would be ruined in a projection or when changing the central meridian.
-- The wrapping routine does not work well with 'world2' (basically because it expects a jump to involve a sign change in longitude).
-It also causes artefacts because it merely inserts NA whenever a cross-meridian segment is detected.
-Ideally, one should interpolate to the border (if known...).
-For polygons, it gets even harder.
-I assume better code already exists.
+For 'world2' such an extra closure libne has now been added.
 - The iso3166 table may have to be adapted for the Natural Earth 1:10 database, some extra rows have already been inserted.